-Senior Vice President of Marketing, Contracting and New Business Development
+Senior Vice President of Marketing, Contracting and Community Relations

 Margaret Moran is the Senior Vice President of Marketing, Contracting and New Business Development for Walden Behavioral Care.
 She has been part of Walden’s senior staff since the company’s founding in 2003.
 She has been instrumental in the growth of the organization from strategic planning, reimbursement structuring, contracting, marketing and branding.
 Ms. Moran has held several nurse executive positions in both the clinical and insurance sectors of the health care industry, as well as senior level marketing, contracting and new business development positions in psychiatric hospitals.
 She was the Vice President of Marketing at Choate Health Systems and Choate Health Management.
 In addition, she held several positions at Blue Cross Blue Shield (BCBSMA) of Mass. including Manager and Director of the Utilization Review Department.
 Ms. Moran also developed the first mental health program at BCBSMA.
 She is active in insurance and managed care associations, where she is well-known and widely respected for her industry knowledge and commitment to quality care.
 She is a member of Beacon Health Strategies Provider Advisory Committee and a member of the Multi-Service Eating Disorders Association Advisory Board.
 Ms. Moran earned her M.S. in health services administration at Emmanuel College.

 Paula Vass, MSW, LICSW

 Vice President of Clinical Operations